-Reserves carried forward at 31 August 2019 will be utilised as part of the medium and long term plans of the academy trust to improve and update its educational resources, materials and equipment, and additionally provide a continuous improvement plan to maintain and extend facilities which would include the further development of the Post 16 site and a purpose built gym for the pupils at the Oakwood site.
+Reserves carried forward at 31 August 2020 will be utilised as part of the medium and long term plans of the academy trust to improve and update its educational resources, materials and equipment, and additionally provide a continuous improvement plan to maintain and extend facilities which would include the replacement of the MUGA at the Oakwood site.
+The reserves will also be available to support the growth of the trust.